zntrio/solid/README.md

 ## What and Why

-I have been developing OAuth/OIDC/UMA providers for 8 years now, in multiple languages and environments. `People generally don't understand` OIDC flows.
+I have been developing OAuth/OIDC/UMA providers since 2012, in multiple languages and environments. `People generally don't understand` OIDC flows.

 > It's like driving a car that requires you to know how engine work and how
 > the car is built.
 But the only thing you want is to drive your car.

-OIDC is offered as a developer framework, but it's true to say that not all developers are aware of security problems.
-Also, OIDC is often criticized in favor of SAML, but implementations are vulnerables and not necessarily the protocol itself.
-In addition, implementations are done by developers that don't have the time to browse the specification maze, or read them with their own belief in mind.
-As a consequence the specifications are not understood but interpreted.
+OAuth / OIDC is often criticized in favor of SAML, but implementations are more vulnerables than the protocol itself.
+OAuth is just offered as a developer framework, but it's true to say that not all developers are aware of security problems.

+Implementations are done by developers that don't have/take the time to browse the specification maze, they read them quickly with their own belief in mind.
+As a consequence the specifications are not understood but barely interpreted, that will produce faulty implementations.

 > Also security products are often associated with [NIH](https://en.wikipedia.org/wiki/Not_invented_here) syndrom.

+What I observed in real life:

+* Not using `authorization_code` because it doesn't have user/password in the flow;
+* `client_credentials` grant type to be used as `customer credentials` like `password` grant type but for external customer user access (login form with client credentials);
+* Using `client_credentials` from a JS public UI (hardcoded client_secret);
+* Dynamic authorization application based on token claims without signature checks;
+* Authentication based on the fact the you can retrieve the token ... not validating token content (Token is here => You are admin);

-In addition to that many OIDC providers give you a lot of features that you have to understand and choose to maximize your security posture.
+Many OIDC providers give you a lot of features that you have to understand and choose to maximize your security posture.
 So that your security posture is correlated to your understanding of OAuth and OIDC and their implementations in the product.

 > I don't like this idea to be honest.

-As examples:

-* Not using `authorization_code` because it doesn't have user/password;
-* `client_credentials` grant type to be used as `customer credentials` like `password` grant type;
-* Authentication based on the fact the you can retrieve the token ... not validating token content;

 I understand the requirements of commercial products to have a wide compatibility matrix, but by allowing insecure settings for one client you can compromise the the whole platform, and also lose the customer inside the `feature fog`.

+But OAuth / OIDC specification are only tools in a toolbox, and they need to be orchestrated in a proper way to provide a simple, efficient and secure service.

 That's the reason why I've started this project as an OSS project, to provide a simple and solid implementations of 4 OAuth flows.